C0m3b4ck/Bookworm/README.md

 2. Run 'pip install -r requirements.txt'
 3. Run program .py

-## How it Works
-User can add, modify or search books in .xlsx file using Bookworm.
-Deleted books are stored into a seperate list.

 ## Instructions
 Planning on making an instruction written in Markdown, both for users and for developers.

 ## Roadmap / Future Enhancements
 - more efficient language support (not hardcoded)
-- passphrase for password recovery
+- [DONE] passphrase for password recovery
-- program update system based on Github releases
+- [DONE] program update system based on Github releases
-- QoL fixes (will add more as I use the program more)
+- [IN PROGRESS] QoL fixes (will add more as I use the program more)
+- show tips (seperate tips for superadmin, admin and non-admin, disableable in settings)
+- run background check for update (superadmin only)
+- [ERROR] fix "Shared DB already exists" popup not appearing
+- [BUG] "Yes/No" in superadmin creation menu even though language is Polish
 ---

 If you have questions, feature requests or want to contribute, reach out to **C0m3b4ck.**